Seed Packets

 Honey never spoils, it crystallizes over time but is perfectly safe to eat.

-Honey has been found in 3000 year old Egyptian tombs and was found to be still
+Honey has been found in 3000 year old Egyptian tombs and was found to be still edible.

 Honey has many healing properties and has been used in hospitals for MRSA infections.